JenspederM/pybundler/README.md

 Each entry point will become a separate command in the final binary, allowing you to run different parts of your application with ease.

+> [!Note]
-> Note: If you only have a single entry point, this will be the root command of the binary.
+> If you only have a single entry point, this will be the root command of the binary.

 ## Installation
 To install `PyBundler`, you need to have Go installed on your system.
 You can install it using the following command: